Director’s breach of duty

 Option agreements to facilitate development

 The director in question negotiated option agreements.
-These are agreements between prospective purchasers and landowners, and give prospective purchasers an “option” to purchase the development land at a specified price:
+These are agreements between prospective purchasers and landowners.
+They give prospective purchasers an “option” to purchase the development land at a specified price, within a specified time, and subject to certain conditions (such as obtaining planning permission).

 In late 2013, it transpired that the planning permission had been granted.
 We had advised the company to check the council’s planning register.
 The register showed the director’s name as the applicant, as opposed to the company itself.
 Thus, the director would purchase the parcel of land in his sole name.
 This was despite the disclosure to the company and the use of company funds to obtain planning permission.